 where $m_{0}$ is the free electron mass, $\gamma_{1}=13.35$, $\gamma_{2}=4.25$ and $\gamma_{3}=5.69$ are Luttinger parameters of semiconductor Ge~\cite{PhysRevB.4.3460}, $J_{x,y,z}$ are standard spin-3/2 matrices (for details see appendix~\ref{Appendix_A}), {\rm c.p.} denotes cyclic permutations, and $\{A,B\}=(AB+BA)/2$.

-If the wave vectors $k_{x,y,z}$ are not along the three crystal cubic axes, we need to obtain the corresponding Luttinger-Kohn Hamiltonian using coordinate transformation~\cite{PhysRevB.43.9856,PhysRevB.97.235422}.
-The calculations of the subband dispersions in a quasi-one-dimensional nanowire are indeed complicated, some studies even use pure numerical methods~\cite{doi:10.1063/1.4929412,doi:10.1063/1.4972987,SAIDI2020136872,PhysRevB.105.245303,PhysRevB.73.165319}, the primitive Luttinger-Kohn Hamiltonian (\ref{eq_LKoriginal}) is rarely used in theoretical studies.
-As such, two types of approximations are usually made to the Luttinger-Kohn Hamiltonian (\ref{eq_LKoriginal}).
+If the wave vectors $k_{x,y,z}$ are not along the crystal cubic axes, we need to obtain the corresponding Luttinger-Kohn Hamiltonian using coordinate transformation~\cite{PhysRevB.43.9856,PhysRevB.97.235422}.
+The calculations of the subband dispersions in the nanowire are indeed complicated, some studies even use purely numerical methods~\cite{doi:10.1063/1.4929412,doi:10.1063/1.4972987,SAIDI2020136872,PhysRevB.105.245303,PhysRevB.73.165319}, the primitive Luttinger-Kohn Hamiltonian (\ref{eq_LKoriginal}) is rarely used in analytical studies.
+As such, two types of approximation are usually applied to Hamiltonian (\ref{eq_LKoriginal}).

 The simplest and the most frequently used approximation is the spherical approximation~\cite{PhysRevB.8.2697,PhysRevB.40.8500}.
 Simply replacing $\gamma_{2,3}$ with $\gamma_{s}$ in Eq.~(\ref{eq_LKoriginal}), one obtains the Luttinger-Kohn Hamiltonian in the spherical approximation